potatoboiler/uclid/proposed_cbmc.md

  post conditions are valid.
 If it reports errors, we report these back to the user (translate them back into UCLID?)
 - We then use UCLID to verify the rest of the file as standard (we have noinlined the procedures so there are no issues with interactions between the rest of the module and the C procedures)

+#### side note

+Currently if you ask UCLID to do BMC on a module that calls a no-inline procedure, it won't automatically run verify on the no-inline procedures, so it never checks any of the procedure code.
+Is this expected/ok?

 ### The hard case:
 - The procedure is `[inline]`.
 We need to figure out how the C code interacts with the UCLID module that surrounds it.
 This needs the SMTO algorithm

 ## Syntax

+option 1:

 ~~~
  procedure [noinline,cbmc] add(a : integer, b : integer) returns (c : integer)
     requires (a >= 0 && a < 10);